ajdoc/ajd-validation/docs/usage.md

 All of the required rules must pass for "Middlename2".
   - Middlename2 must be greater than or equal to 2. character(s).
   - Middlename2 must contain only digits (0-9).
-  - "b" is the value for middlename2 to be accpted.
+  - "b" is the value for middlename2 to be accepted.
 ```

 ### Error Customization